-This mode is usually used when multiple AD7982s are connected to an SPI-compatible digital host.
+This mode is usually used when multiple AD7984s are connected to an SPI-compatible digital host.

-A connection diagram example using two AD7982s is shown in Figure 33, and the corresponding timing is given in Figure 34.
+A connection diagram example using two AD7984s is shown in Figure 32, and the corresponding timing is given in Figure 33.

-With SDI high, a rising edge on CNV initiates a conversion, selects the CS mode, and forces SDO to high impedance.
-In this mode, CNV must be held high during the conversion phase and the subsequent data readback.
-(If SDI and CNV are low, SDO is driven low.)
+With SDI $\underline{\text{high}}$, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
+In this mode, CNV must be held high during the conversion phase and the subsequent data readback (if SDI and CNV are low, SDO is driven low).
 Prior to the minimum conversion time, SDI can be used to select other SPI devices, such as analog multiplexers, but SDI must be returned high before the minimum conversion time elapses and then held high for the maximum possible conversion time to avoid the generation of the busy signal indicator.
-When the conversion is complete, the AD7982 enters the acquisition phase and powers down.
+When the conversion is complete, the AD7984 enters the acquisition phase and goes into standby mode.
 Each ADC result can be read by bringing its SDI input low, which consequently outputs the MSB onto SDO.
 The remaining data bits are then clocked by subsequent SCK falling edges.
 The data is valid on both SCK edges.
 Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time.
-After the 18th SCK falling edge or when SDI goes high (whichever occurs first), SDO returns to high impedance and another AD7982 can be read.
+After the 18th SCK falling edge or when SDI goes high (whichever occurs first), SDO returns to high impedance and another AD7984 can be read.

-Figure 33.
+Figure 32.
 CS Mode, 4-Wire Without Busy Indicator Connection Diagram

-Figure 34.
+Figure 33.
 CS Mode, 4-Wire Without Busy Indicator Serial Interface Timing